Plus-Sized Model Iskra Lawrence Flaunts Her Stretch Marks In A Patriotic Bikini

 The photo shoot was part of Aerie’s Love The Swim You’re In campaign and features other celebrities, like Rachel Platten, Lili Reinhart, and Gabrielle Union.

-The plus-sized model’s posting drew thousands of positive comments from women who she’d inspired to “get a bikini for the first time.”
+The plus-sized model’s post drew thousands of positive comments from women who she inspired to “get a bikini for the first time.”
 Some of the commenters were ED (eating disorder) survivors, and welcomed Iskra’s message of positivity, inclusion, and self-love.

 Iskra Lawrence recently made the news when she joined other alternative models like Hilaria Baldwin and Yara Shahidi to spread a message of body acceptance and inclusion.
-They did so by sharing their own body insecurities with their fans, and talking about how much those insecurities affected them until they’d learned to accept themselves for who they were, “flaws” and all.
+They do so by sharing their own body insecurities with their fans and talking about how much those insecurities affected them until they’d learned to accept themselves for who they were, “flaws” and all.

 But not all of Iskra’s experiences in the modeling world have been positive.
 In fact, she also recently revealed that, when she was 15 years old, she was dropped by a modeling agency because she was “too big” to be represented.